devrock07/rock-selfbot/README.md

 # Rock-Selfbot

-Description:
 This project demonstrates the usage of a Discord selfbot using discord.js-selfbot-v13 library.
-It includes various commands such as fetching cryptocurrency prices, checking user balances, sending messages with custom styles, and more.
+It includes various commands such as fetching cryptocurrency prices, checking user balances, sending messages with custom styles, and more. i am not responsible for harm or damage

 Setup Instructions:
 1. Clone the repository to your local machine.